 Why Study Biology at King's?

 Students at King's work in close proximity to professors as they explore the origin, growth, reproduction, structure, function, and interrelationships of living organisms.
 As part of King's focus on bringing about a better world, students learn to understand why connections between creation and human stewardship is truly important.

-Biology students have exciting opportunities for laboratory research at King's.
-Both in the university's own research facilities and conducting field research throughout the greater Edmonton area.
+Biology students have exciting opportunities for laboratory research both in the university's research facilities and field research throughout the greater Edmonton area.
 The river valley is just five minutes away from campus while Elk Island National Park is 30 minutes away--these make for perfect and regular field research trips.

 Each fall, biology faculty and students participate in a three-day excursion.
 Students become immersed in a community experience of seeing the world from a stewardship perspective.

 "King's unpacked an interest in conservation biology I didn't know I had.
 I got involved in field learning and new organizations like the Pacific Rim campus of the Au Sable Institute, where I took a number of courses in marine biology.
 King's programs are very well recognized in the field and have helped me find new opportunities I wouldn't have had otherwise."

 King's Biology professors and staff are committed to:

 - Providing opportunities for students to study God's creation while developing a stewardship perspective.